pypa/virtualenv/docs/user_guide.rst

   - install activation scripts into the binary directory of the virtual environment (these will allow end user to *activate* the virtual environment from various shells).
-  - create files that mark the virtual environment as to be ignored by version control systems (currently we support Git only, as Mercurial, Bazaar or SVN does not support ignore files in subdirectories).
+  - create files that mark the virtual environment as to be ignored by version control systems (currently we support Git only, as Mercurial, Bazaar or SVN do not support ignore files in subdirectories).
+This step can be skipped with the :option:`no-vcs-ignore` option.

 The python in your new virtualenv is effectively isolated from the python that was used to create it.